 Most Yonex frames are indeed designed for experienced players.
 However, Ezone is meant for new players, which is a nice call for Yonex.

-Yonex Ezone sports a 102 square inch head size, which delivers the same size as the Babolat 2020 Boost S. It’s a good starter racket for a beginner, but it’s definitely one of the smaller rackets on the list.
+Yonex Ezone sports a 102 square inch head size, which delivers the same size as the Babolat 2020 Boost S. It’s a good starter racquet for a beginner, but it’s definitely one of the smaller game improvement racquets on the list.

 Questions to Ask Yourself Before Buying